New Jersey State Police, New Jersey

 An accomplice who helped the female subject escape was placed on the FBI's 10 Most Wanted list in 1982.
 He was arrested in 1986 for his involvement in the 1981 murders of two Nyack, New York, police officers.

 Trooper Foerster was a United States Army Vietnam veteran and had served with the New Jersey State Police Department for almost three years.
-He is survived by his wife and two children.
+Survivors include his wife and two children.

 The Black Liberation Army was a violent, radical group that attempted to fight for independence from the United States government in the late 1960s and early 1970s.
-The BLA was responsible for the murders of more than 10 police officers around the country.
-They were also responsible for violent attacks around the country that left many police officers wounded.
+The BLA was responsible for the murders of more than 10 police officers and the wounding of many more law enforcement officers.

 Bio